vbrusca/ZigMatrixUtils/README.md

  ...
 </pre>

 You can see the function name, the usage count, and the average execution time in ms and ns.
 To effectively turn off this memory allocation set <b>MAX_EXEC_TIMES</b> equal to 1.
+It is only used by the unit test code, no library functions have execution time monitoring.